 When you start the search for island kitchen lighting ideas, you’ll want to figure out a couple of things first: style and size.

 From pendants, globes, lanterns, string lights, and chandeliers, there are plenty of lighting options to hang over your kitchen island.
 Before adding any lights to your shopping cart, however, the first step is deciding which design style you want to showcase in your space.

-Whether you are going for a modern aesthetic, a midcentury modern look, an updated farmhouse feel, or another design, these styles will help narrow down the lighting options.
+Whether you are going for a modern aesthetic, a mid-century modern look, an updated farmhouse feel, or another design, these styles will help narrow down the lighting options.
 Since each category of design has specific styles, colors, and materials that are often used in its lighting, let your kitchen design inspire your lighting choices.
-This step can be tremendously helpful when you are faced with a sea of gorgeous lighting choices.
+This step can be tremendously helpful when you have a sea of gorgeous lighting choices to pick from.

 When it comes to the size of the lights, first measure your ceiling height and the island length.
 Usually, the higher your ceilings and the longer your island is, the wider and taller your lights can be.
 If you are working with lower ceilings and a shorter island, you’ll want to choose more slender and narrow lights.
 Lights that are too big can overwhelm the room, and lights that are too small will be lost and can make the room seem choppy.